 To provide adequate documentation is not only an indication of academic honesty, but also a courtesy enabling the teacher to consult your sources with ease.
 Failure to do so constitutes plagiarism, and is subject to serious academic penalty.
-(See Code of Behaviour on Academic Matters

-Code of Behaviour on Academic Matters regarding this and other academic offences and sanctions.)
+(See Code of Behaviour on Academic Matters regarding this and other academic offences and sanctions.)